asimsek/CMSDijetCaloScoutingRun2/README.md

 python combineDataCardsFromSplitDatasets.py --cfgFile inputFiles/allRunIILimits_cfg.txt --total_cfgFile combineInputFiles/combineDataCards_allYears.txt
 ```

-> If the combined limits are problematic, send multiple jobs to condor and try different rMax values at the same time
+> If the combined limits are problematic, send multiple jobs to condor and try different rMax values at the same time!
 > This script will loop all the lines of given inputFile and create condor jobs for each line for multiple rMax values between 0.5-20.0 with 0.1 interval
 > Then it will send all the jobs to condor